 What protections should the prudent employer consider implementing, in addition to physical distancing?

-The Directive requires employers to implement screening measures to monitor symptoms of employees and possible exposure to COVID-19.
+The Directive requires employers to implement screening measures to monitor symptoms of employees and their possible exposure to COVID-19.
 Specifically, the current Regulations state that:

 Employers are required to comply with the Guidelines issued by the Department of Health in respect of symptom screening and, where required, conduct medical surveillance and testing.
 Employers are responsible for developing testing protocols when employees demonstrate any symptoms of COVID-19.
 When employees present with symptoms of Covid-19, employers must not allow the employee to access the workplace.
 If a symptomatic employee is already present at the workplace, that employee must be isolated, provided with a surgical mask and transported for self-isolation or medical examination and testing.
 Employers are then required to: assess the risk of transmission to other employees; disinfect the work area; undertake contact tracing; refer all at-risk employees for screening; and take any other appropriate measures to prevent possible transmission.

 In terms of the Regulations published on 18 August 2020, employers who fail to take reasonable steps to ensure that employees wear masks at all times will be guilty of and offense and may be liable to a fine and/or imprisonment for up to 6 months.

 When screening employees, the following should be observed: